Ygallo/book-club/README.md

 ## User Experience (UX)

-A visitor of the Page Turner Book Club would be someone who is a an avid reader and is looking to be part of like-minded people group where he can discuss, recomend and find new reading interests.
+A visitor of the Page Turner Book Club would be someone who is an avid reader and is looking to be part of like-minded people group where he can discuss, recommend and find new reading interests.

 ### User Stories

 #### User Profile
-- As a User I can register an Account so that so I can join a book club and connect with other readers.
+- As a User, I can register an Account so that so I can join a book club and connect with other readers.
 - As a User, I can log in or log out of my account so that I can have access to member benefits such as comments and votes.

 #### User Navigation